tans105/MEAN_AstroGuru/README.md

 # MeanAstroguru

-It's a demo astrology based web application.
-It is built on MEAN stack along styled using bootstrap.
+It's a demo astrology based web application built using MEAN stack styled using bootstrap.

 Angular parts uses ng-route,sanitize along with angular materials Server side is handled using NodeJs.